 What we judge in others

 Firstly we can look at what we really judge in other people – the qualities that really irritate, annoy, or enrage us.
 Take the example of anger – If, as a child, I have been told I mustn’t be angry, or I have learnt that anger is dangerous or hurtful, then I may have decided to put my anger in to shadow.
 I tossed it away over my shoulder in to my shadow bag, out of sight to me and out of sight to others.
 I tried to pretend I didn’t have anger.
 Now, one way of looking at this is that when we toss the anger away over our shoulder we can miss the bag altogether – instead, the anger travels all the way around the world and shows up in the person in front of us!
 This is the idea of projection.
 We are disowning anger in ourselves and projecting it on to the people around us, where we judge it strongly.
 It really grates with us when they allow their anger to be expressed – that just seems so wrong!
 We want to squash it down in them in the same way we squashed it down in ourselves many years ago.
 Please note, when you have this response it doesn’t mean the person in front of you isn’t an ‘over the top’ angry person, they may well be, it just means that it will really bother you in a way that it may not bother others who might be able to hold it more lightly.

-In Shadow Work we believe that the healthy clean expression of anger can be helpful to us, and if we don’t have access to our anger we can encounter all sorts of problems in getting along in life.
+Now most therapists believe that the healthy clean expression of anger can be helpful to us, and if we don’t have access to our anger we can encounter all sorts of problems in getting along in life.
 So if we notice ourselves judging angry people it doesn’t mean we need to start behaving in extremely aggressive or hostile ways, it just means we may want to look at our own connection with our healthy anger:

 Have I disowned my anger?….

 Are there times when it might be helpful for me to express my anger?

 This could be a first step in re-claiming this part of yourself.